60-day money-back on any purchase

 As a rule of thumb, you position the ball forward in your stance for shots with longer shafted clubs and towards the back for wedges.

-Drivers and fairway woods are longer and need more time square up for a powerful strike.
-As a result, you place the ball forward for these shots, starting with the driver, which sits on your inside heel.
+Drivers and fairway woods are longer and need more time to square up for a powerful strike.
+As a result, you place the ball forward for these shots.
 The forward position lets your driver reach the low point of the swing before striking the ball on the tee.

 5. Improved Posture

-Correct posture positions your body to rotate as needed, keeping your club on the path and boosting power on the downswing.
+Correct posture allows your body to rotate as needed, keeping your club on the path and boosting power on the downswing.

 Most amateur players tend to get too bent in their knee position, making it hard to attack the ball from the right angle.
 In golf, you want an athletic position, but if you are too bent over, it will change the swing plane.